Low carbon and renewable energy economy, UK: 2023

 The LCREE sectors can be combined into groups of activities that are considered similar.

-• Low carbon electricity group: includes the sectors of offshore wind, onshore wind, solar, hydropower, other renewable electricity, carbon capture and storage and nuclear power.
+Offshore wind, onshore wind, solar, hydropower, other renewable electricity, carbon capture and storage and nuclear power.

-• Low carbon services group: includes the sector of low carbon consultancy, advisory and offsetting services.
+Low carbon consultancy, advisory and offsetting services.

 Turnover